rezaaliasgarirenani/rezaaliasgarirenani/Timeline.md

 5) Finding suitable PhD Positions.

 # Immediate Plan:
-1) Finish fisheye view correction.
+1) Understand camera params.
+2) Make a new image in Python for specific camera params that you have set.
-2) Obtain LORs for PhD Application.
+3) Obtain LORs for PhD Application.
-3) The Germany AstroPhysics Application.
+4) The Germany AstroPhysics Application.
+5) Skoltech
+6) education-in-russia
+7) TUDelft